 Gingivitis is the mildest form of gum disease that causes gum inflammation.
-Although minor, it is also an early sign of periodontal disease (PD), a serious oral condition that permanently damages the gums and jawbone.
+It is also an early sign of periodontal disease (PD), a serious oral condition that permanently damages the gums and jawbone.

-Symptoms of PD include:
+Symptoms of periodontal disease include:

 Common causes of bad breath include tobacco use, high sugar diets, excessive coffee or alcohol consumption, not brushing teeth regularly, and dry mouth.

 A tooth crack is usually difficult to see but can cause extreme pain when biting down at the right angle.
 However, a minor tooth crack typically does not cause pain.
 Common treatments include indirect restorations, such as an onlay or crown.

 Up to 16 percent of adults experience dental anxiety, or dental phobia, while receiving dental treatment.
 If you have extreme dental anxiety, anesthesia or sedation dentistry is available.
-More specifically, common pain and anxiety control methods include:

 The most common type of Candida fungus that causes thrush is Candida albicans.
 Thrush is difficult to notice, at least at first.
 The condition also does not cause severe pain.

 Oral cancer begins with the development of abnormal carcinoma cells.
 It results in the growth of mouth sores that do not disappear on their own.
 These mouth sores, also called oral lesions, can appear in different areas of the oral cavity.
-Lastly, the disease is life-threatening if it isn’t diagnosed or treated early on.
+The disease is life-threatening if it isn’t diagnosed or treated early on.